docksal/boilerplate-gatsby/README.md

 ## Instructions

-`fin init` will install the Gatsby default builder.
+`fin init` will install Gatsby's default starter.
-Once the site is installed Docksal will start Gatsby in the development mode.
-Allowing you to jump to playing with the installation.
+Once the site is installed, Docksal will start Gatsby in the development mode, allowing you to jump to playing with the installation.

-Simply edit files under `docroot/src/pages` and see instant changes in the browser (refresh the page).
+Edit pages under `docroot/src/pages`.
+Known issue: instant update is not working, you need to hit refresh in the browser.

-## Static site
+## Generating Static Site

-If you want to switch to the static site build mode, then open `docksal.env`, change `DOCKSAL_ENVIRONMENT="build"` and restart the project ith `fin restart`.

-Now you won't see any changes instantly.
-The project is being rebuilt on `fin restart`.
-Gatsby will serve you the static copy of the site stored in the `docroot/public`.
+Initiate a static build with `fin build-site`.